gmarcha/ent-goswagger-app/README.md

 ## Software Stack

+The API coding follows a design first approach: a Swagger Specification is written, and from this specification, server code will be generated.\
+The specification functions as a documentation for the API, containing all routes, response formats, and authentication models.\
+Code generation tool is used to generate boilerplate server code, allowing developers to focus on implementation of database transactions.

 - **Go**\
   It is a modern compiled programming language, with strong typing, low-level capabilities and code generation tools.\
   *Link to [documentation](https://go.dev/doc/), [specification](https://go.dev/ref/spec) and [project layout](https://github.com/golang-standards/project-layout).*